-The Human Heredity and Health in Africa (H3Africa) is a major programme initiated in 2010 by the National Institute of Health (NIH), Wellcome, and African Society of Human Genetics (AfSHG).
+The Human Heredity and Health in Africa (H3Africa) was a major programme initiated in 2010 by the National Institute of Health (NIH), Wellcome, and African Society of Human Genetics (AfSHG).

-H3Africa supports population based studies that use genetic, clinical and epidemiological tools to better understand how the interplay between human genes andthe environment in uence disease susceptibility, pathogenesis and prevention with the goal of improving the health of African populations.
+H3Africa supported population-based studies that used genetic, clinical, and epidemiological tools to better understand how the interplay between human genes and the environment in uence disease susceptibility, pathogenesis, and prevention with the goal of improving the health of African populations.

 Meet the Team

-In its efforts to shift the centre of gravity of its funding for African science from the UK to Africa, Wellcome gave a grant of $11M to the African Academy of Sciences and the NEPAD Agency’s Alliance of Accelerating Science in Africa (AESA) to manage the phase IIof its component of the H3Africa programme.
+In attempts to shift the centre of gravity of its funding for African science from the UK to Africa, Wellcome gave a grant of $11M to the African Academy of Sciences and the NEPAD Agency’s Alliance of Accelerating Science in Africa (AESA) to manage the phase II of its component of the H3Africa programme.
+The programme was completed.

 Tuberculosis Genetics Network in Africa (TBGENAfrica)